jordanpaquin/Automatic-Check-Writing-Machine/README.md

 ### Prerequisites
 Python 3.6 and above
 inflect 4.1.0
-  - install with: pip install inflect
+  - install with:

-### How to Run
-To Execute Program
+### Installing and Running

+Run on Command Line:

+!pip install inflect

-Run on Command Line: python3 automatic_check_writing_machine.py "Dollar Amount"
+python3 automatic_check_writing_machine.py "Dollar Amount"
  - With the Dollar Amount in the format: '$1,234.56'